Serverless Computing: When to Use It and When to Avoid It

 Serverless pricing is based on execution time, memory usage, and request count.

 For high-volume or continuously running workloads, serverless may be more expensive than container-based approaches.
+A detailed understanding of cloud cost optimization strategies is essential before committing.

 Operational Trade-Offs